A Robust Method for Shift Detection in Time Series

-see Hodges and Lehmann (1963).
-The Hodges-Lehmann estimator is robust, while having a high efficiency in the case of Gaussian observations.
-Asymptotic normality of the Hodges-Lehmann estimator has been established under a wide range of assumptions.
-Recently, Fried and Dehling (2011) explored the good robustness properties of two-sample tests based on this estimator, and Dehling and Fried (2012) proved its asymptotic normality in the case of short range dependent observations.
+The cumulative sums test is based on partial sums and not robust to outlying observations.
+We propose a test based on the Hodges--Lehmann two-sample estimator of a location shift, which is the median pairwise difference $\med_{i=1,\ldots,k;j=k+1,\ldots,n} (X_i -X_j)$, instead of the mean difference.
+The Hodges--Lehmann estimator is robust, and its asymptotic efficiency relatively to the mean difference is larger than $95\%$ in case of Gaussian observations and never below $86\cddot 4\%$ in case of continuous distributions \citep{hodges1963}. \citet{fried2011} explored the good robustness properties of two-sample tests based on this estimator, and \citet{dehling2012} proved its asymptotic normality in the case of short range dependent observations.
+The change-point test constructed here will be valid without any moment assumptions on the underlying data, and can thus be applied to arbitrarily heavy-tailed data.